ShawnAndrews/ConnectWithGamers/README.md

 - Up-to-date Steam price: Keep notified with new discounts to get the best possible price.
 - 84,000 Games - One of the largest collection of games is at your fingertips.
 - 5-star reviews - Pick the best game for you based on actual user reviews.
-- Global Chatroom - Talk with fellow gamers about exciting new releases with all your favorite emojis.
+- Global Chatroom - Talk with fellow gamers about exciting new releases with all your favorite emojis and custom emotes.
 - Linked gaming platforms - Link your gaming profiles such as Twitch, Discord and Steam so people know where to find you.

 <br/>